DFHack/dfhack/docs/Compile.rst

 We assume that any Linux platform will have ``git`` available.

-To build DFHack you need a 32-bit version of GCC.
+To build DFHack you need a version of GCC 4.x capable of compiling for 32-bit (i386) targets.
 GCC 4.5 is easiest to work with due to avoiding libstdc++ issues (see below), but any later 4.x version should work as well.
-GCC 5.x may work but is discouraged for releases because it won't work on systems without GCC 5.x installed.
+GCC 5.x will not work due to ABI changes (the entire plugin loading system won't work, for example).
 On 64-bit distributions, you'll need the multilib development tools and libraries (``gcc-multilib`` or ``gcc-4.x-multilib`` on Debian).
+Note that installing a 32-bit GCC on 64-bit systems (e.g. ``gcc:i386`` on Debian) will typically *not* work, as it depends on several other 32-bit libraries that conflict with system libraries.
 Alternatively, you might be able to use ``lxc`` to
 :forums:`create a virtual 32-bit environment <139553.msg5435310#msg5435310>`.